Hybeekay1/Wordpress-application/README.md

+# task: Create a wordpress deployment, which uses kubernetes secrets for it's database credentials environment variables.
+The kubernetes secrets should be stored in Git and must be encrypted using Bitnami Sealed Secrets

 *Prerequisites*

 - Kubernetes cluster (e.g., Minikube, GKE, AKS)
 - Git repository
-- Bitnami Sealed Secrets installed on your machine
+- Bitnami Sealed Secrets CLI and the controller
 - WordPress Docker image
 - Kubernetes CLI (kubectl)